 Aloe plants are adapted to growing in hot, dry climates with relatively low rainfall.
-To keep aloe plants alive it is important to emulate these conditions by planting it in gritty well draining potting soil, in full sun and only watering when the potting soil has dried out.
+To keep aloe plants alive, it is important to emulate these conditions by planting them in gritty, well-draining potting soil, in full sun, and only watering when the potting soil has dried out.

-Here is a table summarizing the most important cafe requirements for keeping aloe plants alive:
+Here is a table summarizing my most important care tips for keeping aloe plants alive:

 Keep reading for how to take care of aloe plants and for troubleshooting tips…